The Nuts and Bolts of Traveling in Taiwan

 Things to Know Before Arriving in Taiwan

-Taiwan Immigration
+Taiwan immigration

 The bad news?
 I’m not sure when registration for the Taiwan e-Gate (which will change your life, assuming you come from an eligible country, and assuming you plan to visit Taiwan often) will be open again, following the coronavirus crisis.
 The good news?
 Unless you arrive at an extremely busy time on a day when many officers call into work, Taiwanese immigration is relatively quick, simple and straightforward.

-SIM Cards in Taiwan
+SIM cards in Taiwan

 Perhaps my top piece of Taiwan travel advice is to buy your SIM card at Taoyuan Airport.
 Prices are extremely low, and you get unlimited data for however long your card is valid for—finding deals like this in the city is close to impossible.
 On the other hand, Taiwan is one of the few countries where I wouldn’t recommend buying a SIM card via Klook, as you’ll need to queue and fill out paperwork anyway.

-Public Transportation in Taiwan
+Public transportation in Taiwan

 Before entering the Taoyuan Airport MRT to take you into the city, I’d recommend purchasing an EasyCard.
 Although this is most ubiquitous within the Taipei MRT (as well as buses and trains within and just outside the city), it actually works all over Taiwan, except for on Taiwan’s high-speed trains.
 Buying an EasyCard and keeping it loaded up will make your life far easier and more pleasant, no matter which Taiwan destinations you end up visiting.

-Do Taiwanese People Speak English?
+Do Taiwanese people speak English?

 Another essential piece of Taiwan travel advice relates to language—namely, the issue of speaking English (or, rather, not speaking Chinese) in Taiwan.
 While I can’t lie that my residual Mandarin language ability from living in Shanghai a million years ago comes in handy here, Taiwanese people (especially in Taipei) are among the most adept English speakers in Asia.
 Certainly, you’ll have an easier time here than you could in Korea or Japan.